Scuba Review

 The Learning Materials You Need

-Quickly and effectively review scuba diving fundamentals with PADI’s Scuba Tune-Up Guidebook.
+Quickly and effectively review scuba diving fundamentals with PADI’s Scuba Reactivate Guidebook.
 Begin by answering a few questions related to dive safety, problem management and dive planning.
 For example:

 What are the five steps in a pre-dive safety check?